johalduran7/EKS-prometheus-grafana/README.md

   ```
   **Note:** The `AWSLoadBalancerControllerIAMPolicy` was already created via Terraform.

-- This command will create a CloudFormation stack and an IAM role:
+- This command will create a CloudFormation stack and an IAM role.
+Something along the following lines:
   ```bash
   eksctl-eks-cluster-addon-iamserviceaccount-ku-Role1-qrjksIYLp300
   ```